Ecuador Bird Photography

 While we cannot guarantee sightings of the birds or mammals listed below, we believe that encountering these species is quite likely during this tour.

-• Over 1000 bird species have been recorded across all the locations we will visit, and we are likely to encounter hundreds of these, as well as several species of other animals.
-There’s too many to list, but a small sample of our many target species include Torrent Duck, dozens of hummingbird species including the Long-tailed Sylph and Sword-billed Hummingbird, Hoatzin, Toucan Barbet, Plate-billed Mountain-Toucan, Cobalt-winged Parakeet, Scarlet Macaw, Chestnut-crowned Antpitta, Andean Cock-of-the-rock, Turquoise Jay, Green Jay, Golden Tanager, Scarlet-bellied Mountain Tanager, Blue-winged Mountain Tanager, and many, many more.
+• Some of our many target species include Torrent Duck, dozens of hummingbird species including the Long-tailed Sylph and Sword-billed Hummingbird, Hoatzin, Toucan Barbet, Plate-billed Mountain-Toucan, Cobalt-winged Parakeet, Scarlet Macaw, Chestnut-crowned Antpitta, Andean Cock-of-the-rock, Turquoise Jay, Green Jay, Golden Tanager, Scarlet-bellied Mountain Tanager, Blue-winged Mountain Tanager, and many, many more.
 In addition to the birds, we are likely to encounter several species of reptiles, amphibians, and primates.

 Tour Reviews